GrantMelvin/eco/README.md

 ## Overview

 The ECO Data Quality Framework is a comprehensive SAS-based solution for automating data quality assessment, reporting, and correction workflows.
-This framework leverages SAS Viya's API to interact with the Information Catalog, perform statistical analysis on datasets, and generate standardized data quality reports.
+This framework leverages Viya's API to interact with the Information Catalog, perform statistical analysis on datasets, and generate standardized data quality reports.

 ## Key Features